 Having reviewed a number of solutions, including the ERP vendor’s own MES offering, the European IT team chose Shopfloor-Online.
 “The functionalities of Shopfloor-Online combined with Lighthouse’s ability to understand our business process and turn around a credible demonstration won the decision over”, commented Chris Davies, European IT Manager.

-The Lighthouse MES went live in two factories at the same time as the new global ERP.
+The Lighthouse MES system went live in two factories at the same time as the new global ERP.
 It was then deployed at a fast pace across two more plants within the following months.
-Just one year after the initial deployment, and having seen the benefits brought by the MES in day-to-day operations, Formica implemented Shopfloor-Online at their tool manufacturing plant - a very different process from HPL manufacture, tracking WIP materials through numerous operations.
+Just one year after the initial deployment, and having seen the benefits of the MES in day-to-day operations, Formica implemented Shopfloor-Online at their tool manufacturing plant - a very different process from HPL manufacture, tracking WIP materials through numerous operations.

 Within a tight 12 month period, all five European plants were running Shopfloor-Online.

 Shopfloor-Online was initially implemented to deliver a user-friendly front-end to the ERP and address inventory management requirements.
-However, as the project progressed, the Formica team was impressed by the broad capabilities of Shopfloor-Online and expanded the scope of the MES to include scheduling.
+However, as the project progressed, the Formica team was impressed by the broad capabilities of Shopfloor-Online and expanded the scope of the MES software to include scheduling.

 “The roll-out of the new ERP provided an opportunity for Formica Europe to find and adopt a single standard system to manage production, i.e. to get a Manufacturing Execution System (MES)”, explained Chris Davies.

 Two hundred operators across all European plants access Shopfloor-Online, hosted in Formica’s corporate datacentre in the USA, via a web browser.